Floating Point Systems, Inc.

 4) TWO-DIMENSIONAL CONVOLUTION

-for ij = + 1 to M. Only B needs to be saved.
+to N + M. Only B needs

-Sample parameters: = 1024, = 25.
+Sample parameters: N = 1024,

 Fortran sample implementation:

-C Problem 4: Two-Dimensional Convolution JLG 3/14/86
+Problem 4: Two-Dimensional Convolution JLG 3/14/86

 C